How to Prepare General Studies for IAS Prelims 2019

 - Any natural calamities, mishaps or developments of national importance must be taken into consideration

 - Any treaties, collaborations, participation in international events, major international political events are important too.

-- Develop a clear understanding of the UPSC syllabus and refer to previous years’ question papers before you include newspaper reading in your IAS preparation process.
+- Develop a clear understanding of the UPSC syllabus and practice with online IAS mock test to enhance your preparation.

 - Set aside your own interest in news stories, and focus solely on those articles and editorials that are relevant to the exam.